OpenRockets/web-dev-error-solutions/errors/css/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

 # 🐞 Creating a CSS-Only Expanding Card with a Subtle Reveal

-This document details how to create an expanding card using only CSS.
-The card expands smoothly when hovered over, revealing additional content.
-We'll utilize CSS transitions and transforms for a clean, elegant effect.
-This example uses plain CSS, but could easily be adapted to a CSS framework like Tailwind CSS.
+This document details the creation of an expanding card using only CSS.
+The card expands to reveal additional content on hover, employing a smooth transition for a polished user experience.
+We'll be using plain CSS (no CSS preprocessors like Sass or Less, and no frameworks like Tailwind CSS) for this example to demonstrate the core concepts.

-## Description of the Styling
+**Description of the Styling:**

-The card starts collapsed.
-On hover, the card's height expands, and the hidden content smoothly slides into view.
-We use a `transform: scale()` to add a subtle "pop" effect during the expansion.
-A subtle box shadow is added to enhance the 3D appearance.
+The card uses a single `<div>` element to contain the entire structure.
+The front of the card displays a title and a brief summary.
+On hover, the card expands vertically, revealing hidden content below.
+The expansion is animated using CSS transitions.
+A subtle shadow effect is added to enhance the three-dimensional look.

-## Full Code
+**Full Code:**

 ```html
 <!DOCTYPE html>